Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Background

 The overall Object-Centric Directly-Follows Graph (OC-DFG) is constructed as the union of all these relationships, as shown on the left side of \figurename~\ref{fig:runningexample}.
 However, this abstraction fails to reveal direct relationships between ordering different tests.
-This limitation arises because the algorithm abstracts the logs at the object type level, in this case, \texttt{Test}.
-To address these challenges, the following sections introduce the formal definitions and proposed approach for drill-down, roll-up, unfold, and fold operations on OCELs.
-These operations enable a more nuanced exploration of object-centric event logs by allowing users to adjust the level of detail dynamically.
+This limitation arises because the algorithm abstracts the logs at the object type level, in this case, \texttt{Test}, and does not distinguish activities by the specific objects they refer to.